Are Dog Shock Collars Harmful? The Dangers of E-Collar Training

 Video: Humans Test a Dog Shock Collar

-Safety and Precautions for Current Users
+Safety Tips and Precautions for Shock Collars

 If you are currently using an electric collar on your dog, please consult a professional behaviorist for alternatives and abide by these safety tips: